 Self-Control Is A Conversation With Who You Wish To Be

-Situations happen, more often than we are comfortable admitting, where we wish we’d done something other than what we did.
-We may attempt to pass the behavior off as a result of hunger, lack of sleep, another person’s actions towards us, or a mental diagnosis, but all of these are simply pointers to some version of the common phrase: “that wasn’t who I really am.”
+Situations happen more often than we are comfortable admitting where we wish we’d done something other than what we did.
+We may attempt to pass the behavior off as a result of hunger, lack of sleep, another person’s actions towards us, or a mental diagnosis, but all of these are simply pointers to some version of the common phrase: “That wasn’t who I really am.”
 In other words, we are quite comfortable with imaginatively projecting a version of ourselves who acted other than what actually happened.
-We empathize with, and perhaps even envy, a version of ourselves that exists only in our mind.
+We empathize with, and perhaps even envy, a version of ourselves that exists only in our minds.
 Self-control becomes a conversation about who we wish to be.

 Explore Your Future Self